For a trader, winning is extremly dangerous if you haven't learned how to monitor and control yourself.

 China/HK

-China stocks retreated despite data showing a pickup in economic activity.
-The Shanghai Composite Index(SSE) fell 0.84%, while the blue chip CSI 300 gave up 1.68%.
-In Hong Kong, the benchmark Hang Seng Index lost 0.41%.
+China stocks rose on anticipation of fresh stimulus measures, along with resilient manufacturing data released the prior week.
+The Shanghai Composite Index(SSE) gained 2.33%, while the blue chip CSI 300 was up 1.44%.
+In Hong Kong, the benchmark Hang Seng Index added 2.28%.
 (Refer to the above weekly performance table).

 Key highlights for the week and outlook for China/HK: